cvlab-columbia/dreamitate/README.md

 ```

 ##  Acknowledgement
-This repository is based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion), [Objaverse](https://objaverse.allenai.org/), and [SJC](https://github.com/pals-ttic/sjc/).
+This repository is based on [Stable Video Diffusion](https://github.com/Stability-AI/generative-models), [Generative Camera Dolly](https://gcd.cs.columbia.edu/), and [MegaPose](https://github.com/megapose6d/megapose6d).
 We would like to thank the authors of these work for publicly releasing their code.
-We would like to thank the authors of [NeRDi](https://arxiv.org/abs/2212.03267) and [SJC](https://github.com/pals-ttic/sjc/) for their helpful feedback.
+We would like to thank Basile Van Hoorick and Kyle Sargent of [Generative Camera Dolly](https://gcd.cs.columbia.edu/) for providing the video model training code and their helpful feedback.

-We would like to thank Changxi Zheng and Chengzhi Mao for many helpful discussions.
-This research is based on work partially supported by the Toyota Research Institute, the DARPA MCS program under Federal Agreement No. N660011924032, and the NSF NRI Award #1925157.
+We would like to thank Paarth Shah and Dian Chen for many helpful discussions.
+This research is based on work partially supported by the Toyota Research Institute and the NSF NRI Award #2132519.

 ##  Citation